FLORIDA: Fake-looking Real Images Dataset: Abstract

 \section{Abstract}

 Although extensive research has been carried out to evaluate the effectiveness of AI tools and models in detecting deep fakes, the question remains unanswered regarding whether these models can accurately identify genuine images that appear artificial.
-In this study, as an initial step towards addressing this issue, we have curated a dataset of 510 genuine images that exhibit a fake appearance and conducted an assessment using two AI models.
-We show that two models exhibited subpar performance when applied to our dataset.
+In this study, as an initial step towards addressing this issue, we have curated a dataset of 795 genuine images that exhibit a fake appearance and conducted an assessment using two AI models.
+We show that these models exhibit subpar performance when applied to our dataset.
 Additionally, our dataset can serve as a valuable tool for assessing the ability of deep learning models to comprehend complex visual stimuli.
+Indeed, we demonstrate that even cutting-edge segmentation and face detection models struggle with certain difficult stimuli present in our dataset.
 We anticipate that this research will stimulate further discussions and investigations in this area.
 Our dataset is accessible at~\href{https://github.com/aliborji/FLORIDA}{https://github.com/aliborji/FLORIDA}.